Triphasic Training Principle 1 – Precision AlloAdaptive Modulation

 Triphasic Training Principle 15 – Functional Transfer Complex Principle

-Triphasic Training Principle 16 – To Be Released
+Triphasic Training Principle 16 – Tissue Pivot Point Principle

 Triphasic Training Principle 17 – Muscle Tonus Escalation (MTE)/Tonus Creep